 A Longer Harvest

 Heirlooms were bred to create a more gradual supply of tasty delicious vegetables and fruits for your garden.
 Contrast that to commercial varieties that often ripen at the same time so that machines can harvest once and clear the land for new crops.
 Yet again, home gardening beats out industrial agriculture which values cheap and convenience over healthy and natural.

 If the seeds in your survival seed kit are heirlooms, you also know without a doubt that they are non-GMO.
 Genetically modified organisms are a new development.
 Tried and true heirloom varieties are what you want to keep in your survival seed bank.

-There’s a reason that seed-saving organizations all over the world are working hard to save as many heirloom seeds as possible.
-These seeds are crucial to the survival of the human race, especially in times of emergency.
-We’ve seen lately how easy it is for disease to travel across the globe, and this holds for plant disease as well.
-When more people grow a wider variety of heirloom seeds, it’s easier to find plants that can withstand whatever current hardship is facing the food supply.
+There's a reason that seed exchanges and seed-saving organizations all over the world are working hard to save as many heirloom seeds as possible.
+The genetic diversity of these seeds is crucial to the survival of future generations, especially in times of emergency.
+We've seen lately how easy it is for disease to travel across the globe, and this holds for plant disease as well.
+When more people grow a wider variety of heirloom seeds, it's easier to find plants that can withstand whatever current hardship is facing the food supply.

 Monocultures currently dominate agriculture, but heirloom varieties can hold the answer to genetic resilience.
 Many historical tragedies happened when farmers relied too heavily on one crop that was destroyed by disease, drought, or pests.
 Perhaps the most famous example is the Irish potato famine, caused by a fungus that swept through the island of Ireland.
 Let's learn the lessons from history!